SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

         Figure 3: Configure CMake.

 2. Press configure, select your desired compiler and click Finish.
-CMake will choose a compiler for you if you just select the default option.
+    - Choose a 64-bit version of the compiler and click next.
+CMake will find the selected compiler for you if you leave the "Use default native compiler" option checked.
+    - If you need a compiler other than the default system option, select "Specifiy native compilers".
+If you don't know what this means or what you need, leave the "Use default native compiler" option checked.
+    - If CMake complains that a compiler cannot be found, install the free `Visual Studio Community Edition <https://www.visualstudio.com/>`_ .
+    - If CMake does not pick up your target language, you can set the paths manually.
+For example, you can now manually specify :code:`PYTHON_EXECUTABLE`, :code:`PYTHON_INCLUDE_DIR` and :code:`PYTHON_LIBRARY` if you wish to build the python package.
+See this section under Troubleshooting for details.

     .. figure:: _static/WindowsInstallationSelectCompiler.png
         :align: center